rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 For help troubleshooting an offline website, see [Troubleshooting an offline website](how-to/troubleshooting-an-offline-website/).

-If you have received any of the preceding *bad* responses, contact [support](https://www.rackspace.com/en-us/support) with the steps you have taken to troubleshoot your network.
+If you have received any of the preceding *unseccessful* responses, contact [Rackspace Support](https://www.rackspace.com/en-us/support) with the steps that you have taken to troubleshoot your network.